 Michael Ronan (bass)

-Jonathan Willcocks will conduct the internationally-acclaimed baroque orchestra Canzona, with rising stars of the concert platform as soloists and an amateur choir expertly trained by our chorus master Ben Costello.
-The accompanist for the rehearsals will be Festival Accompanist, Jean Douglas Tutt.
+Jonathan Willcocks conducted the internationally-acclaimed baroque orchestra Canzona, with rising stars of the concert platform as soloists and an amateur choir expertly trained by our chorus master Ben Costello.
+The accompanist for the rehearsals was Festival Accompanist, Jean Douglas Tutt.